 - The video contains only a blurred image of the claimant.

-- The video contains a real estate property walkthrough
+- The video contains a real estate property walkthrough which does not include identifying information such as full address.

 - Reasonable Expectation of Privacy